10 Amazing Things To Do in Exuma Bahamas

 The famous Swimming Pigs of The Bahamas have made their way onto so many bucket lists!
 These beach babes can be found on the small island known as Big Major Cay, often called Pig Beach or Pig Island.
 Big Major Cay is an uninhabited island, except for the pigs and a few chickens, so you’ll need to take a boat to get there.
 No one knows exactly how the pigs got stranded on this island, but they have adapted in unbelievable ways.

 As your boat approaches Pig Beach, the pigs will start swimming out to you in search of food.
 Your captain will give you some apples to toss in the water.
-When the boat glides to shore you can hop out and get in with water with the pigs, or hang out with them on the beach.
+When the boat glides to shore you can hop into the water with the pigs, or hang out with them on the beach.
 If you’re lucky, the piglets will be out too.

 Exuma offers a ton of great tours to get to the pigs, and many of them include a long list of other Insta-worthy stops throughout the islands.
 Just be sure to ask the tour company if you’re going to the original Pig Beach!
 Unfortunately, there have been a few “fake” Pig Beaches created in recent years.
 These imitation beaches mislead tourists and prioritize revenue over the well-being of the pigs.